Factor 10: Goals

 Factor 10 requires the creation of new technologies, policies, and manufacturing processes along with sociocultural change to create a global economy that is sustainable for a long period of time.
 The long-term goal of Factor 10, many governments and firms aspiring toward short term relief have difficulty achieving the massive reductions proposed by factor 10.
+The lack of existing incentives and policies for a sufficient resource-efficient economy requires an adjustment of economic and fiscal framework.
 Eco-efficiency, environmental purchasing design for environment, policies and environmental taxes have already been used by business and governments implementing the Factor 10 theory.

 Factor 10 goes farther as a response to the United Nations Environment Programme call for a tenfold reduction in resource consumption in industrialized countries as a necessary long-term target if adequate resources are to be released for the needs of the developing countries.
 With the predicted rise in population and economic growth to maintain the level of pollution we have today, we need to be able to produce the same output for 10% of the impact.

 Factor 10 concept is the direct way of using metric and various activities that can reduce the throughput of resources and energy in the given process.
 The essential question is by what factor certain flows can or should be reduced.
 It is a useful tool to monitor the performance of business in terms of dematerialization.